 Reward and recognition should be a staple of every performance management system.
 Employees should know that their efforts and achievements are being appreciated, and studies have shown that employees who receive ongoing recognition far outperform those who receive none.
 On top of this, reward and recognition are fundamental to an engaged workforce.

 Engaged employees are a manager’s dream, as they are more motivated and determined to work harder for themselves and the company.
 A simple “thanks for your hard work” can really inspire potential leaders to push their limits.

 Allow Room for Creativity and Flexibility

 Autonomy is a critical element for the foundation of a great leader, and it can be so easily implemented into your existing performance management system.
 All that is required is for managers to stop micromanaging.
-Introduce a degree of flexibility with regards to how an employee approaches work.
+Introduce a degree of flexibility with regard to how an employee approaches work.
 Once an employee has a given goal or task, let them decide how they are going to achieve them.

 Of course, managers should track performance and progress, but as long as they are hitting their targets, there is no need to keep a watchful eye on their every move.

 Employees are given this freedom to build greater self-confidence, resourcefulness, and resilience.
 When an employee is constantly told what to do, they have no need to think for themselves, but less observed employees learn to think outside the box and consider their work from different angles.

 If you are wary of this approach, consider starting small, with a situation where the consequences are minimal, should the situation go wrong.
 Ultimately, the benefits will far outweigh the costs, and any failures will simply act as lessons for the future.

 How Can Personal Development Plans Motivate Future Leaders?